Back to Archive

 Why It's Crazy

 Red Bull spent an estimated $30–65 million on a project where their product never appeared on screen.
 No tagline.
 No can.
 No price point.
 Just pure spectacle.
-They bet their brand on the idea that being associated with the impossible was worth more than any TV spot.
+They bet the entire brand on the idea that being associated with the genuinely impossible was worth more than any TV spot ever made — and they were right by a margin that made the industry rethink what advertising could be.

 03